Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Fourier Neural Networks as function approximators

-where for $n \geq 1$, $c_{n} = \sqrt{a_{n}^2 + b_{n}^2}$ and $\psi_n = \arctan2(-\frac{b_{n}}{a_{n}})$.
+where for $n \geq 1$, $c_{n} = \sqrt{a_{n}^2 + b_{n}^2}$, and $\psi_n = \mathrm{arctan2}(-\frac{b_{n}}{a_{n}})$.

-Therefore, by taking the activation function to be the function $x \mapsto \cos(\omega x)$ in equation (\ref{Eq: NN1d}), one obtains a formulation that resembles the Fourier decomposition.
-The input to hidden layer weights $w_k$ mimic the nodes $n$, the hidden layer to output weights $\lambda_k$ approximate the Fourier coefficients $c_n$, the biases of the hidden layer $\phi_k$ correspond to the phase shifts $\psi_k$ and the bias of the output $\phi_0$ to half the $0th$ order Fourier coefficient $a_0$.
-However as we empirically show below, the equivalency is not straightforward and one needs to train the network with a specific loss function in order to obtain satisfactory results.
-In the rest of this paper, we restrict ourselves to $2$-periodic function which means the activation function is $x \mapsto \cos(\pi x)$.
+Therefore, by taking the activation function to be $x \mapsto \mathrm{cos}(\omega x)$ in Equation\myref{eq: NN1d}, one obtains a formulation that resembles the Fourier decomposition.
+The input to hidden layer weights, $w_k$, mimics the nodes, $n$; the hidden layer to output weights, $\lambda_k$, approximates the Fourier coefficients, $c_n$; the biases of the hidden layer, $\phi_k$, correspond to the phase shifts, $\psi_k$; and the bias of the output, $\phi_0$, corresponds to half the $0^{th}$ Fourier coefficient, $a_0$.
+As we empirically show below, however, the equivalence is not straightforward; and one needs to train the network with a specific loss function in order to obtain satisfactory results.
+In the rest of this paper, we restrict ourselves to $2$-periodic functions, which means the activation function is $x \mapsto \mathrm{cos}(\pi x)$.
+This restriction however is made only to facilitate the design of a robust neural network and derive a reliable initialization that assures fast convergence.
+If the data-set is not 2-periodic it can be easily mapped to a 2-periodic set as a data processing step.

+We note that Equation\myref{eq: fourier_shift} can be regarded as an interpretable neural network given its translatable relationship with Equation\myref{eq: fourier}.
+However no explicit translation is necessary since the node values obtained are already the modes of the Fourier series and can be directly used.